 Fig. 4.
 Typical input (top) and output (bottom) of Alg.
 1, but here using only 1% of the actual particle density for the purpose of visualization (better viewed in color).
 20% (red dots) of input data are corrupted.
 All points should ideally belong to 84 unknown trajectories.
 Our proposed algorithm assigns microbubbles in the input frames to particle trajectories from a sparsifying dictionary.
 Correctly matched trajectories are displayed by thin black lines, wrong ones with magenta.
-The slopes of matched trajectories for the full data sets are listed in Table 1.
+The slopes of matched trajectories yield the velocity of each particle.
+Quantitative performance statistics for the full data sets are listed in Table 1.